Disclaimer: I don't own Pokémon or have any rights to it

 Willow smiled proudly as the clouds parted.
 It would last at least five hours.

 The cackles started twenty minutes in.
 A large black mass erupted from the trees.

 Vander watched carefully from his spot behind a greenhouse.
-He clutched Webster's poké ball.
+He clutched Webster's poké ball in his right hand.

 Willow mustered up what strength she could, swiping at the swarm as it passed overhead.

 Several murkrow fell to her attacks while most neared the field.
 They were in a fairly tight formation.

 Firebrand emerged from between the rows and spewed out a jet of fire.

 Willow saw Honchkrow a few minutes into the battle.